 In terms of design, there is a new line-up of new-design ceilings and control panels, while the large LCD of the control panel can display four languages during emergencies and give a visual image of travel time.
-These additions strive for an elevator space that offers greater comfort from the user's environmental burden plus safety, security, and comfort.
+These additions strive for an elevator space that offers greater comfort from the user's perspective.